CANOE BUILDING WORKSHOPS

 The client further acknowledges that ORCA, having negotiated special insurance cover for its clients attending over-night courses, is entitled to expect its clients to rely, where appropriate, on that insurance cover and to mitigate any losses accordingly.
 As a result, the client accepts that it is reasonable for ORCA to exclude liability for losses in respect of which the client is insured, and such liability is hereby excluded.

 ORCA accepts no responsibility for the finished quality or workmanship of the end product.
 ORCA will facilitate all construction stages and if required will help.
 However, responsibility of building is down to the client and not ORCA.
-All use of tools and how to use safely will be shown, we take no responsibility for any injury form using tools in a way that has not been shown to the client.
+All use of tools and how to use them safely will be shown, we take no responsibility for any injury form using tools in a way that has not been shown to the client.

 ORCA has negotiated special terms of insurance for clients taking part in ORCA over-night courses and the cost of that insurance is included in the price of the course.
 The client is advised to familiarise his / her self with the extent of the cover and to satisfy his / her self that it is adequate to their needs.
 The client acknowledges that information given to ORCA will form part of the application for that client's cover and appreciates the need to give full and frank disclosure in respect of all matters properly the concern of the insures.